 Other categories may be added at the discretion of the Manitoba Historial Society.

-- Submissions must be published in English or French, either originally or in translation, during the 2012 calendar year.
+- Submissions must be published in English or French, either originally or in translation.

-- The decision of the Manitoba Historical Society as to whether a submission is eligible shall be binding.
+- The decision of the Manitoba Historical Society as to the eligibility of a submission shall be binding.